+As with other LRSD high schools, CJS is a Bring Your Own Device (BYOD) school.
 Students can access computers in various areas of the school.
 All students must complete the Internet and Systems User Agreement and have it signed by a parent or guardian.
+If a family needs assistance in getting a device, please contact administration (cjs.admin@lrsd.net) and we will see how we can assist.